 Removal Experts!

+Rug pet stain removal, We know you love your fluffy friends, and we also know they love your rug as much as you do.
 Just ask our dog, Palmer!
 Dogs love lying on your rug, and we all know that accidents are unavoidable no matter how well you train them.

 Dog Urine

+Dog urine contains roughly 95% water and 5% water-soluble organic materials and ions.
+Its elevated levels of nitrogen cause it to turn grass or your rug yellow.
 To effectively remove dog urine, we must first determine the stain’s pH level to formulate a cleansing solution.
-Rug and carpet pet stain removal.
+Rug pet stain removal.
 It will effectively break down and clean the stain.
-Dog urine contains:
+Dog urine contains:- Urea

 - Potassium